 Francis Drake hated the Spaniards and their Catholic religion, probably having to do with his families flight from their home when he was young.
 He devoted his life to fighting against the Spanish and all they controlled.
 They called him a pirate but England called him a sailor and privateer.

 January 1586 Sir Francis Drake landed at the Spanish colony of Santo Domingo.
 Bringing the entire city to its knees.
-His envision and demolition weakened the Spanish dominion over the island.
-For more than 50 years everything except for the was abandoned and left to the mercy of the pirates.
+His invasion and demolition weakened the Spanish dominion over the island.
+For more than 50 years everything was abandoned and left to the mercy of the pirates.
 Drake drove the Spanish garrison out of Santo Domingo.
-He burned the city methodically, piece by piece, until he received a ransom of 30,000 crowns.
+He burned the city methodically, piece by piece, until he received a ransom of 30,000 crowns, not what he asked for but he settled on this ransom.
 It is also told that the people of Santo Domingo gave him all their treasures.
-After much persuasion of the towns people, and when there was nothing else to take Drake left the city.
+After much persuasion by the towns people, and when there was nothing else to take, Drake left the ruined city.

 The church Santa María, the first church in the new world, was ransacked and burnt.
 Treasures stolen and records burnt.
 The graveyard behind the chapel and its records were destroyed also.
 Leaving no record of who was interred there.
 The San Francisco Monastery was also significantly damaged in Drakes 1568 invasion on the city.

 After his invasion on Santo Domingo he moved on to Cartagena (now known as Columbia) and St. Augustine (in Florida).
 Because of his and others acts of piracy the war between England and Spain was started.